 Read as much as you can about health.
 Take a tour every month through the aisles in your grocery store to see if any new healthful and interesting products have appeared on the shelves.

 At farmers’ markets, pick out new fruits and vegetables.
 Ask the vendors for tips on how to prepare them.

 If your exercise program is in a rut, try out new classes, join another gym, or hire a personal trainer.

 Success is a marathon, not a sprint.
 Never give up.
 There will be pitfalls, but just as you wouldn’t throw out your career because of a bad day, you don’t want to throw out healthy living when the going gets tough.
 Setbacks are part of the road to success.

 If a well-intentioned colleague celebrates your birthday by baking double-chocolate brownies and bringing them to the office, well, there’s a big difference between eating one, while smiling graciously to the crowd, and eating three and four with your eyes on any leftovers you can smuggle home.

-Relapses and setbacks do not equal failure.
+Relapses and setbacks do not equal failure while using these secrets to success.
 They only mean you’re human.
 Get back in the saddle, and praise yourself for all your success so far.

 6. Learn To Analyze Details.

 Get all the facts.
 Take time, for instance, to read labels when grocery shopping.
 Take your time when ordering at restaurants.
 Don’t let servers or friends rush you.
 Just two minutes of questions can do wonders for your arteries and your waistline.